 Medication management: Medication is typically used to stabilize the mood symptoms and treat the psychotic symptoms of schizoaffective disorder.
 The types of medication used will depend upon the mood disorder associated with the illness.
-Medication will be monitored at all times during the course of treatment by our psychiatrists and medical professionals and will be altered if necessary.
+Medication will be monitored at all times during the course of rehab by our psychiatrists and medical professionals and will be altered if necessary.

 Individual therapy: Individual therapy sessions are held at least once a week in a confidential setting where you will be able to discuss any specific concerns or issues you may have.
 This time may be spent learning how to manage everyday problems related to your disorder and the emotions surrounding them.

-Family therapy: Family involvement is a crucial part of the treatment process as it helps to ensure that the recovery process will be successful.
+Family therapy: Family involvement is a crucial part of the rehab process as it helps to ensure that the recovery process will be successful.
 Family sessions can help families more effectively deal with a loved one who has been diagnosed with schizoaffective disorder, allowing them to be more helpful toward their loved one.
 During inpatient treatment, family therapy sessions occur once each week.
 Family visitation time is made available twice per week during your stay, but family members are able to call you at any time.

-In an attempt to incorporate all aspects of our patients’ well-being into the treatment process, we offer therapeutic recreational programs that are meant to assess, educate, and assist patients in striving to improve their physical lifestyle.
+In an attempt to incorporate all aspects of our patients’ well-being into the rehab process, we offer therapeutic recreational programs that are meant to assess, educate, and assist patients in striving to improve their physical lifestyle.
 Some of the individual activities involved in this program include: